Steve Rogers (rugby league)

 After his retirement, Rogers was named as one of the five "immortals" of the Cronulla club.
 He became involved in the administration of rugby league, and held the position of Cronulla's CEO at the time of his death.

 Rogers died after swallowing a combination of prescription drugs and alcohol on 3 January 2006.
-In April 2006, the NSW state coroner ruled that the death was suicide, and that Rogers had committed suicide.
+In April 2006, the NSW state coroner ruled that the death was accidental.

 Biography

 Steve Rogers was born on the Gold Coast and played his first senior game for the Southport Tigers.

 In the 1972 Gold Coast Group 18 competition 17-year-old centre Steve Rogers helped a Gold Coast Tigers outfit to victory in the Grand Final against Tweed Heads Seagulls.
 The following season he moved to Sydney to play in the NSWRFL Premiership.

 1973

 Rogers began playing first grade rugby league at the age of eighteen for the Cronulla-Sutherland club in 1973.
 Playing the position of centre, his talent did not go unnoticed.
 He was described by the club's captain/coach, Tommy Bishop as a "rare, rare talent – the greatest all round centre three-quarter I have seen."
 In that year, he played in his first Grand final, which Cronulla lost to the Manly-Warringah Sea Eagles and made the first of three Kangaroo Tours.